About SDG Bergen

 The University of Bergen (UiB) is one of Norway's leading comprehensive research universities.
 UiB has always been globally oriented, with long-standing research collaboration throughout the world.

 Recognising the key significance of the 2030 Agenda, in 2017 UiB launched a university-wide strategic initiative to engage with the Sustainable Development Goals (SDGs), spearheaded by the university's participation in the United Nations Ocean Conference and entering into several voluntary commitments with partner institutions.

 As the first Norwegian university to institutionalise the 2030 Agenda, UiB organised the inaugural, high-level SDG Conference Bergen in February 2018, on behalf of the university sector in Norway and in cooperation with Norway's Ministry of Foreign Affairs and Ministry of Education and Research.

 - Follow us on Twitter: @SDGbergen

-The 2018 SDG Conference Bergen was the first of its kind worldwide, and brought together more than 300 researchers, educators, politicians, government and UN officials, NGOs, and industry representatives to discuss how universities can contribute at the science-policy interface required for the goals of the 2030 Agenda.
+The 2018 SDG Conference Bergen was the first of its kind worldwide, and brought together more than 300 researchers, educators, politicians, government and UN officials, civil society, and industry representatives to discuss how universities can contribute on the science-policy nexus required for the goals of the 2030 Agenda.
 The conference laid the foundation for Norwegian universities to engage their researchers in innovative channels for science diplomacy.
-There was a student SDG gathering on the eve of the conference.
-The hashtag #SDGbergen saw the conference trending on Twitter as the most popular topic in Norway.